Give a monthly gift

 CARE International – a global organisation fighting global poverty

-CARE International operates in more than 90 countries around the world.
-We run poverty-fighting programmes and deliver life-saving aid in 79 developing countries.
+CARE International operates in 104 countries around the world.
+We run poverty-fighting programmes and deliver life-saving aid in 89 countries.
 This work is supported by global policy and advocacy work, fundraising, and programme management provided by CARE offices in countries like the USA and the UK.

-CARE International UK was founded in 1985 and we are one of 14 full members of the global CARE International federation.
+CARE International UK was founded in 1985 and we are one of 14 full members of the global CARE International confederation.

 As well as supporting CARE’s humanitarian and development work around the world, CARE International UK provides specific expertise in the areas of women’s economic empowerment, inclusive governance, humanitarian response (particularly shelter, and gender in emergencies), and engaging with the private sector.
 We also play a key role in CARE’s work engaging with and influencing policy-makers and decision-makers to tackle the structural causes of poverty and social injustice.